 What can I substitute for whipped cream?

-Coconut whipped cream or aquafaba (beaten chickpea water) can serve as excellent substitutes for traditional whipped cream.
+Coconut whipped cream or aquafaba (that chickpea water) are great substitutes.

 Is chocolate trifle suitable for kids?